colinhauch/card-lookup-mcp-server-authless/MCP_Server_Guide.md

 - Returns: Formatted summary showing found cards with details and any cards that weren't found
 - Example: `["Lightning Bolt", "Counterspell", "Giant Growth"]`

+### 5. `display-cards`
+- Send card names to a localhost React app for visual display
+- Parameters:
+  - `cardNames` (array of strings): Array of Magic: The Gathering card names to display
+  - `page` (number, optional): Page number for pagination (default: 1)
+  - `cardsPerPage` (number, optional): Number of cards per page (default: 20, max: 100)
+  - `totalCards` (number, optional): Total number of cards available for pagination info
+- Returns: Confirmation message with the JSON payload sent to the display app
+- **Important**: Automatically use this tool whenever Magic: The Gathering cards are mentioned in conversation to provide visual card display
+- Example: `["Shadowspear", "Ancient Tomb", "Sol Ring"]`

 ## How to Use

 1. **Start the development server**: